BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/40-FilterData.md

 ### Implement a filter on current team
 General usage for a service of a **item table**:
 The current team (selected in upper right combo) is accessible with userData.GetCurrentTeamId.
-You can write the filter with an linq syntaxt that compare the team of the item with the current Site (p => p.SiteId in following example)
+You can write the filter with an linq syntax that compare the team of the item with the current Site (p => p.SiteId in following example)
 ```csharp
     public PlaneAppService(ITGenericRepository<Plane, int> repository, IPrincipal principal)
         : base(repository)